candiddev/homechart/docs/docs/guides/get-homechart/self-hosted.md

 - Install and setup Homechart
 - If using [Households]({{< ref "/pricing" >}}), link your self-hosted instance to Homechart Cloud

+{{% alert title="App Store and Play Store Apps" color="primary" %}}
+The Homechart apps on the App Store and Play Store will work with Self-Hosted instances, but you **must** keep your Homechart instance up to date.
+Homechart typically has at least monthly releases.
+We try to maintain ~2 months of compatibility, so clients +/- 2 months of versions should work with any Homechart server.
+{{% /alert %}}

 ## 1. Requirements

 The server component of Homechart is written in Go and has very low resource requirements: